zpace/pcasig/docs/sphinx/index.rst

 .. rubric:: :header_no_toc:`Welcome to pcasig's documentation!`

-This is the Sphinx documentation for the SDSS Python product pcasig
+This is the Sphinx documentation for pcasig, which solves linear systems given covariate uncertainties.

 Introduction
 ------------

-A description of the package can go here.
+As the package name suggests, the linear-system solutions are especially useful when projecting observation vectors down on a system of principal component vectors.

 * :ref:`What's new in pcasig? <changelog>`
 * :ref:`Introduction to pcasig <intro>`